datainaforest/ecommerce-sales-analysis/README.md

 **September 2016 – October 2018**

-The initial months in 2016 contain limited transaction data, indicating the early stage of platform activity.
+The initial months in 2016 contain limited transaction data, reflecting the early stage of platform activity.

+The final month includes incomplete data, resulting in lower reported revenue.

 ---